Garberchov/GARBER_INSTITUTE/12TH_GRADE/AP_Statistics/CH10_Evaluating_Probabilities.md

  - The addition rule of probability is used to find the union of two events, either mutually exclusive or non mutually exclusive.
  - For finding mutually exclusive events, the formula is $P(A or B) = P(A) + P(B)$
  - Effectively, it boils down to: Find the total number of outcomes, find the desired outcomes, create a ratio for each event, add the ratios(fractions) of each event

+#### 10.11 The multiplication rule of probability
+  - The Multiplication Rule of Probability means to find the probability of the intersection of two events, multiply the two probabilities.
+  - The formula is $P(A and B) = P(A) * P(B)$

+#### 10.12 Math Combinations
+ - A combination is an arrangement of objects where order does not matter.
+ - To calculate a combination, you must know how to calculate a factorial.
+A factorial is the product of all the positive integers equal to and less than your number.
+A factorial is written as the number followed by an exclamation point.
+For example, to write the factorial of 6, you would write 6!.
+To calculate the factorial of 6, you would multiply all of the positive integers equal to and less than 6.
+ - $6! = 6 * 5 * 4 * 3 * 2 * 1 = 720$
+ - To calculate a combination, you will use the formula: n! / r!(n-r)!
+ - For example, if n=8 and r=2, it would be $8! / 2!(8-2)! = 8! / 2!6! = 28$
+ -